semihsalihoglu-uw/cs848-fall-2024/README.md

 Yet, many classes of applications require different data models, query languages, and/or computational capabilities from their underlying data or information systems.
 This seminar will cover several of these classes of systems with a focus on applications of these systems to AI.
-Important classes of systems we will cover are:
+The main classes of systems we will cover are:
-- Datalog systems, are based on the logic-based Datalog language.
+- Datalog systems, which are based on the logic-based Datalog query language.
 We will cover several applications of Datalog to perform complex and declarative recursive querying over relational records.
 We will also cover very technical core query processing algorithms in Datalog.
 - Resource description framework (RDF) systems, which are based on the RDF data model and the backbone of applications that use datasets that are nowadays referred to as "knowledge graphs".
-We will discuss the applications or RDF systems to AI, specifically symbolic AI, and do exercises in in automatic logical inferences systems can do in AI.
+We will discuss the applications of RDF systems to AI, specifically symbolic AI, and do exercises in in automatic logical inferences systems can do in AI.
 - Property graph DBMSs, which are one of the most widely used database management systems that propose a direct graph model instead of tabular model.
 We will discuss several core architectural principles of developing property graph DBMSs and do exercises in graph querying.

 As part of these systems, we will cover two additional topics:
-1. Limits of inference, some core undecidability results and core reasoning algorithms: This is a topic that is very fundamental to symbolic AI and systems like
+1. Limits of inference, some core undecidability results and core reasoning algorithms: This is a topic that is very fundamental to symbolic AI and systems based on
-RDF and partly to Datalog as well.
+RDF and Datalog.
 2. Retrieval augmented generation (RAG) systems: This is very popular technique (though at this point speculative) for improving the accuracy of LLM-based question and answering systems.
 RAG is the technique of retrieving a set of relevant document chunks or structured records to answer a question.
 Many people are experimenting with